The Best Worst Thing

 The Best Worst Thing is a story about learning what you can control (almost nothing) and the good (sometimes even best) things that can come of finally letting go.

-Thanks to Powell's Books for including The Best Worst Thing in its Midyear Roundup, Best Books of 2016 So Far.
+Thank you Powell's Books for including The Best Worst Thing in your Midyear Roundup, Best Books of 2016 So Far

 New work on the SHARE blog by artists (writers, painters, musicians...) who participated in SHARE No. 25.